 window was rededicated at a church service on 9th November

 On the 10th of October 2013 the Victoria and Tasmania

 Synod of the Uniting Church announced that the Strathmore

-Uniting Church buildings would be "divested", to
+Uniting Church buildings and land would be "divested", to

-help pay for debts accumulated due to the failure of a church run
+help pay for debts accumulated due to the failure of a

-of whom were involved in the church for over 60 years.
-The
+in the church for over 50 years.
+The auction of the

-other Uniting Church properties, however after the sale of 9 of the
+Church properties, however after the sale of 9 of the

-properties sufficient funds had been raised and
+properties sufficient funds had been raised and the

 Strathmore Uniting Church buildings were not sold - much